accurec/RailsEducationalPortal/README.md

 1) Admin - can view dashboard for the portal and see things like how many schools there are, how many courses, terms, and so on.
 2) Student - can purchase courses and terms using either credit card method or a license code method.
 A term purchase automatically allows to enroll in any course of that term.
 A course purcahse only allows to enroll in that one course.

+There are two different schools that are pre-seeded.

 To login as Admin user use `admin@example.com:password123` combination.
+To login as Student of one school use `student1@example.com:password123` combination.
-To login as Student use `student1/2/3/4@example.com:password123` combinations.
+To login as Student of another school use `student2/3/4@example.com:password123` combinations.

 ## TODO list